These last few years have been some of the most chaotic of my life, making me question what living an independent lifestyle really means.

 You check off many boxes that indicate you are an “independent person,” but what happens if something happens to your job?

-Sure, you probably have savings, investments, and even skills someone else will pay you for, but you depend on your job, paying your check, and funding your existence.
+Yet, you depend on your job, paying your check, and funding your existence.

 Maybe you think the entrepreneur is the most independent because he depends on himself to sustain his workflow.

-He dictates how much money he makes by the amount of work he does or clients he sees.
+He dictates how much money he makes by the amount of work he does or the clients he sees.

 However, what happens to him if the power grid supports his ability to work breaks for weeks?